Thottumukkam

 Thottumukkam is a border village in the districts of Kozhikode and Malappuram Kerala, India, under the administration of Kodiyathur Gram Panchayat on the banks of Thottumukkampuzha, a major tributary of Chaliyar.
 It is bordered by Karassery of Kozhikode district and Urangattiri and Kizhuparamba gram panchayats of Malappuram district.
 Most of the people in the village are migrated farmers.

-Thottumukkam, including Kodiyathur gram panchayat is part of Thiruvambady State Assembly Constituency of Wayanad Lok Sabha Constituency.
+Thottumukkam, including Kodiyathur Grama Panchayat is part of Thiruvambady State Assembly Constituency of Wayanad Lok Sabha Constituency.
 Even though Thottumukkam is part of Kozhikode district, the area belongs to the Areacode (673639) sub-post office, Thottumukkam (0483) BSNL exchange, and Kizhuparamba KSEB section office of Malappuram district.

 Politics

-Rahul Gandhi of INC is the MP of Wayanad Loksabha Constituency.
+Priyanka Gandhi of INC is the MP of Wayanad Loksabha Constituency.

-Com.
-Linto Joseph of CPIM is the current MLA of Thiruvambady Legislative Assembly Constituency.
+C. K. Kasim of IUML is the current MLA of Thiruvambady Legislative Assembly Constituency.

 A native of Thottumukkam, Com.
 George M. Thomas is ex.
 Thiruvambady MLA and a CPI(M) Kozhikode DC member.

-Divya Shibu, member of Ward 6 (INC) is the current president of Kodiyathur Grama Panchayath and Siji Baiju is the member of Ward 5 (CPIM).
+Santhosh Sebastian is the member of Ward 5 (CPIM) and Suhas PK is the member of Ward 6.